DKursat/DKursat/README.md

 - 👯 I’m looking to collaborate he is ready to learn<!-- 🤔 I’m looking for help with ...-->
 - 💬 Ask me about nothing because you cant help me im lost:D
 - 📫 How to reach me: Discord: Der King#3176
+- 🤓 Everything is by learning by doing

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">